DataCorrupted/crawl/README.md

 Enter root folder.
 Issue command:

-	python src/craw.py
+	python src/crawl.py

 All the files will be crawed automatically.

 There are 1283 files for now, which would take approx. 3 hrs.
 Most time is spent sleeping after each connection.

-You can change timer in _craw.py_ so that you can run faster, but be aware the possibility of been banned.
+You can change timer in _crawl.py_ so that you can run faster, but be aware the possibility of been banned.
 It not recommended that you set the timer less than 1 second for each connnection.

 ## Notice

 This util is young and naive.
 You should not use it as any commerical tools. **DO NOT** count on it to be robust.
+There is **NO** guarantee of any kind.
 It works, that's all.

 ## Contact